 Carjacking is automatically a first-degree felony and the penalties can be enhanced if the crime involved violence or weapons.

-If you’ve been charged with theft in Florida, you’ll want the best criminal defense attorney you can get.
+If you’ve been charged with theft crimes in Florida, you’ll want the best criminal defense attorney you can get.
 An experienced and aggressive Florida theft defense lawyer will fight to protect your rights by challenging the state’s case at every turn.

 According to the law, the police have to follow certain rules when conducting an investigation.
 But many times, police make procedural errors when taking statements and collecting evidence.
 If discovered in time, these police procedural errors may help your defense attorney get charges reduced or even dropped.
 If the theft charges against you do go to court, an aggressive defense lawyer will work hard to make sure you get the best defense possible.